Jack Burke Jr.: Golf career

 After the war, Burke resumed his golf career after first considering work in the oil fields of Texas.
-His first job was as a teaching pro at Hollywood Golf Club in Deal, New Jersey, which was followed by a position as an assistant at Winged Foot Golf Club, where he was mentored by Claude Harmon.
+His first job was as a teaching professional at Hollywood Golf Club in Deal, New Jersey, which was followed by a position as an assistant at Winged Foot Golf Club, where he was mentored by Claude Harmon.
 From early 1948 he was the club professional at Metropolis Country Club in White Plains, New York.

 In January 1949, Burke finished tied for the third place in the Long Beach Open, having led after 3 rounds.
 In September he won the Metropolitan Open at his home club, finishing six strokes ahead of Gene Sarazen.
 Burke started 1950 with a third-place finish in the Los Angeles Open.
-In the following days he was a joint winner in the Bing Crosby Pro-Am, one of four players who finished level.
+In the following days he was a joint winner in the Bing Crosby Pro-Am, one of four players who finished tied.
 In February he won his first outright tour event, the Rio Grande Valley Open and had further wins in March and July, finishing fifth in the PGA tour money list.
-He didn't win in 1951 but was runner-up five times and again finished fifth in the money list.
+He did not win in 1951 but was runner-up five times and again finished fifth in the money list.
 In February and March 1952 Burke won four successive tournaments in four weeks.
 Three of these he won by six or more strokes with the other being won in a three-way playoff.
 He had his fifth win of the season in December.
 In addition he lost two 18-hole playoffs during the year and finished second in the Masters.
 Burke won the Vardon Trophy for the lowest scoring average in 1952, finishing third in the money list.

 Burke won a further PGA tour event in 1953 but only finished 19th in the money list.
-He didn't win in 1954 but he finished second in the Vardon Trophy standings and second in the money list, helped by $7,500 won for a runner-up finish in the big money World Championship of Golf.
+He did not win in 1954 but he finished second in the Vardon Trophy standings and second in the money list, helped by $7,500 won for a runner-up finish in the big money World Championship of Golf.
 In 1955 he dropped to 15th in the money list.
 He reach the quarterfinals of 1955 PGA Championship, losing a nine-hour, 40-hole quarterfinal match to Cary Middlecoff.